 We have processes in place to ensure that pregnant employees are not subject to harmful work conditions.
 Moreover, we provide paid maternity leave, as well as paid leave in case of pregnancy or birth related illness.
-Finally, seniority continues during maternity leave.
+Finally, seniority and salary regulations continues during maternity leave.

-Employees returning from maternity leave are ensured the same level of responsibility.
+Employees coming back from maternity leave, return to a job at the same position title level.